 Financial modelling of a workplace health promotion and well-being programme ndertaken in the UK offices of a large multinational ompany suggests that every £1 sent on the programme has generated savings of nearly £10 in terms of reduced sickness absence and presenteeism ( where employees report for work but are unable to work at full capacity

-Here are some of the initiatives available
+Here is a flavour of some of the initiatives in practice

 Training & Development

 Looking to up skill or develop a member of your staff.